alecmdunton/alecmdunton.github.io/_pages/about.md

 Nonlinear Dimensionality Reduction
 ------

-My current research can be found under the buzzword umbrella of scientific machine learning (SciML) and is centered on using nonlinear approaches such as Kernel Principal Component Analysis (Kernel PCA) and a type of neural network called an autoencoder for data compression in scientific applications.
+My current research can be found under the buzzword umbrella of scientific machine learning (SciML) and is centered on using nonlinear approaches such as Kernel Principal Component Analysis (Kernel PCA) and a class of neural networks called autoencoders for data compression in large-scale scientific applications.
 These techniques possess significant advantages over analogous linear approaches like PCA and matrix interpolative decomposition (ID) when the problem of concern features sharp nonlinearities, e.g., shock solutions obtained in the modeling of hypersonics.

 Linear Dimensionality Reduction
 ------